+These limestone planters are hand carved to order; the client’s address is hand carved into the stone.
 These carved stone urns feature a reproduction of the historic home’s street address, carved into the limestone entry.
-Part of the joy of being an artist that specializes in commissions is working with the client to make each piece unique and personal.
+Part of the joy of being an artist that specializes in commissions is working with the client to make […]

 This sculpture was commissioned as a gift by my daughter’s graduating class of 2012, Wellington School.
 It is in memory of a schoolmate that died of brain cancer when the students were in kindergarten.
 Caroline was a playful girl, and loved the outdoors.
 As a father, the honor was enormous.
 That class was full of […]